Expanding continual few-shot learning benchmarks to include recognition of specific instances: Discussion

-The base framework measures performance after all the learning has occurred.
-In contrast, most studies in the continual learning literature document progressive performance as new tasks are introduced, which gives more visibility into learning.
-Also, the models and tasks used are very computationally expensive, limiting our ability to compare to some of the models used in the original work.
+The base CFSL framework that we used measures performance after all the learning has occurred.
+In contrast, most studies in the continual learning literature document progressive performance as new tasks are introduced, and these task changes might not be observable (e.g. \cite{Harrison2020}).